 33.18.1.3 Scheduling

-The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider may represent within the Day-Ahead Market its use of firm or conditional firm point-to-point transmission service rights, and network integration transmission service rights, to/from an EDAM External Intertie by submitting a Self-Schedule export/import transaction to/from an EDAM External Intertie or a Self-Schedule wheeling through transaction between two EDAM External Interties in accordance with Section 33.18.2.2.1.
+The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider must represent within the Day-Ahead Market its use of firm or conditional firm point-to-point transmission service rights or associated secondary network service, and network integration transmission service rights, to/from an EDAM External Intertie by submitting a Self-Schedule export/import transaction to/from an EDAM External Intertie, a Self-Schedule wheeling through transaction between two EDAM External Interties, or an internal source and sink in accordance with Section 33.18.2.2.1.

-33.18.1.4 Late Schedules
+33.18.1.4 Permissible Intra-Day Transmission Schedule Changes

 When a schedule associated with registered transmission service rights is submitted in accordance with the EDAM Transmission Service Provider tariff after the start of the Day-Ahead Market, it will be accommodated in the Real-Time Market.
-The EDAM Entity Scheduling Coordinator for the EDAM Transmission Service Provider will ensure that the CAISO is notified of all such schedules submitted after the start of the Day-Ahead Market through submission of a Self-Schedule to the CAISO.
-The Real-Time Market may re-dispatch if necessary to accommodate the exercise of the associated transmission service rights and will afford the Self-Schedule submitted by the EDAM Entity Scheduling Coordinator equal priority to cleared Day-Ahead Schedules.
-If the CAISO identifies through the EDAM Entity implementation process or market operational experience that accommodating Self-Schedules accounting for late schedules in the Real-Time Market impacts market outcomes or reliability, the CAISO will work with the EDAM Entity associated with the EDAM Transmission Service Provider and may adjust Day-Ahead Market availability of the associated transmission service rights in accordance with the procedures and timelines in the Business Practice Manual for the Extended Day-Ahead Market.
+The EDAM Entity Scheduling Coordinator for the EDAM Transmission Service Provider will ensure that the CAISO is notified of all such schedules submitted after the start of the Day-Ahead Market through submission of a Self-Schedule to the CAISO in accordance with Section 33.18.2.2.3.

 33.18.1.5 Settlement

-A Self-Schedule associated with registered firm or conditional firm point-to-point transmission service rights or network integration transmission service at EDAM External Interties will be settled by the CAISO with the Scheduling Coordinator.
+A Self-Schedule associated with registered firm or conditional firm point-to-point transmission service rights or network integration transmission service at EDAM External Interties or within an EDAM Entity Balancing Authority Area will be settled by the CAISO with the Scheduling Coordinator that submitted the Self-Schedule.

 33.18.1.6 Resource Registration and Tagging

-The EDAM Entity will be responsible for registration of System Resources associated with imports into its Balancing Authority Area at an EDAM External Intertie, and will provide the CAISO with a pre-market and after-the fact E-Tag for transmission schedules associated with an import, export or wheel through its Balancing Authority Area at EDAM External Interties.
+The EDAM Entity will be responsible for registration of System Resources associated with imports into its Balancing Authority Area at an EDAM External Intertie, and will provide the CAISO with a pre-market and after-the fact E-Tag for transmission schedules associated with an import, export or wheel through its Balancing Authority Area at EDAM External Interties, unless a System Resource associated with an import is unknown and the import supports delivery of firm Energy in accordance with Section 33.30.8.2.

 33.18.2 Transmission at EDAM Internal Interties